-26 financial analysts initiated and maintained continuous coverage of the security, confirming the strong of its website.
+The Investor Relations team pays constant attention to the timely updating of the Investor Relations section of the Company website.
 This section provides the public with information about the Company which is relevant to shareholders, so that they can exercise their rights in an informed manner.
+INWIT Investor Relations contacts are as follows: INWIT S.p.A. - Investor Relations Largo Donegani, 2 - 20121 - MILAN E-mail: ir@inwit.it